codacy/chart/docs/infrastructure/microk8s-quickstart.md

 ## 3. Configuring MicroK8s

-Now that MicroK8s is running on the machine we can proceed to enabling the necessary addons and installing Helm:
+Now that MicroK8s is running on the machine we can proceed to enabling the necessary addons:

 1. Configure MicroK8s to allow privileged containers: